Apply for an asset protection permit

 To apply for an asset protection permit, the property needs to have a Council property number.
 This is issued after title has been released.
 We cannot process your application without this number.

-Before you start filling out the application form, look for the property number on the property's rates notice, or find it online using the instructions on the How to find a Council property number page.
+Before you start filling out the application form, look for the property number on the property's rates notice, or find it online.

 3. Proof of public liability insurance